shakti7-1/Expense-Tracker-Project/README.md

 python expense_tracker.py

 # Python Concepts Used
-list - To store multiple expenses dict - Each expense is stored as a dictionary with item and amount float() - To convert input amount into number input() - To take user input for loop and enumerate() - To display expenses with numbering sum() - To calculate total expenses try and except - To handle invalid input if-else - For menu options and validations append() - To add new expenses into the list pop() - To delete a specific expense from the list
+list - To store multiple expenses, dict - Each expense is stored as a dictionary with item and amount, float() - To convert input amount into number, input() - To take user input, for loop and enumerate() - To display expenses with numbering, sum() - To calculate total expenses, try and except - To handle invalid input, if-else - For menu options and validations, append() - To add new expenses into the list, pop() - To delete a specific expense from the list

 # Author
 Created by a Python learner for practice and learning purposes.